nusratmomita/nusratmomita/README.md

 Here's a quick look at the languages and technologies I work with:

 **Languages**:
-- C, C++, Java, Python, JavaScript, PHP
+- C, C++, Java, Python, JavaScript

 **Frontend**:
 - HTML5, CSS3, JavaScript, React.js